IWA Christmas in PR: WWL Christmas in PR 2016

 The World Wrestling League (WWL) brought back Christmas in PR in 2016, being the second historical IWA event to be hosted by the promotion, after Golpe de Estado.
 The event was held at the José "Pepín" Cestero Complex in Bayamón, Puerto Rico on December 17, 2016.

 IWA Christmas in PR 2019

-The return of the event to its home promotion is scheduled to take place at Coliseo Lauro Dávila in Toa Baja, Puerto Rico on December 14, 2019.
+The return of the event to its home promotion is scheduled to take place at the "Lauro Dávila Coliseum" in Toa Baja, Puerto Rico on December 14, 2019.

 IWA Christmas in PR 2021

 The event was not held in 2020, since government protocols prevented large gatherings and most of the professional wrestling promotions remained in hibernation.
-In its return, Christmas in PR 2021 was held at the Emilio Huyke Coliseum of Humacao, Puerto Rico on December 11, 2021.
+In its return, Christmas in PR 2021 was held at the "Emilio Huyke Coliseum" in Humacao, Puerto Rico on December 11, 2021.
 The card was bolstered by wrestlers brought in by the talent exchange between IWA-PR and Major League Wrestling (MLW), among them Danny Limelight of 5150.

+IWA Christmas in PR 2023

+This event was held on December 6, 2023 at the "Rafael G. Amalbert Coliseum" in Juncos, Puerto Rico.